eyecantell/fileclip/watcher_design.md

 ## Security
 - Validate paths in `fileclip` to be under `FILECLIP_CONTAINER_WORKSPACE`.
 - Watcher re-validates paths exist on host to prevent errors from invalid or inaccessible paths.
-- UUID-based file naming prevents collisions for concurrent requests.
+- UUID-based file naming prevents collisions for concurrent requests from multiple containers.

 ## Testing
 - Create `tests/test_fileclip_watcher.py` to test watcher functionality.
 - Mock `watchdog` events, `copy_files`, and file I/O to simulate file creation and processing.
 - Test path translation, validation, ping response, and results handling.
-- Update CI to test watcher on Ubuntu (mock host) and Windows, ensuring compatibility with `fileclip`.
+- Update CI to test watcher on Windows (primary host) and Ubuntu (mock host for container tests). macOS testing is supported for `fileclip` clipboard operations but not required for the watcher unless macOS becomes a target host OS.

 ## Dependencies
 - `watchdog`: For file monitoring (`pdm add watchdog`).